 How does clothing that doesn’t represent anything look?
 I can’t really tell you, I myself am just doing something.
 At this point I am mainly trying not to care too much.
 I do still care, though, and I am still a bit insecure, also about my body, but it’s okay.
 The idea that clothing isn’t so important for me and the people around me really helps.

 Getting more thoroughly connected to yourself and your body is a really good and healthy thing to do.
-Improving this connection with yourself will also enable you to connect with others more easily and on a deeper level.
+I think that improving this connection with yourself will also enable you to connect with others more easily and on a deeper level.
 I feel as if clothing or how it is often valued forms a barrier in getting to these deeper connections.
 It would be nice if we would be able to let clothing and appearance play a smaller role in in our lives.
 Then the energy we now spend on worrying about those things can be used in better ways, for personal development and connecting to each other.

 I may conclude by adding the following: of course it depends on your environment to which extent you are free to choose whichever clothing you want to wear.
 All the things I wrote about are pretty personal and can differ a lot, really.
-Further, nice clothing can also just bring joy to people, including myself, which isn’t a bad thing.
+Further, nice clothing can also just bring joy to people, including myself, and this isn’t a bad thing.
 However, I do think it is good to not get too attached.
 But do as you please.
 I don’t mean to judge others based on their appearance, which actually forms the basis of everything I wrote.
 I try not to judge myself and others based on their appearance.
 I try not to judge myself and others.

 As always, you can let me know what you think by writing a comment.
 I’d like to hear your thoughts!